SMOLKEYS/yellow-java/README.md

 A random piece of chaos I made.
 My second java mod aside Ion (prior to the kotlin port of it), my main project.

 There's also the unmaintained [JS version](https://github.com/SMOLKEYS/yellow) if you need it for some reason.
-(Don't use it, it contains the old bullethell configurations which are pieces of absolute batshit.)

 # Building (Desktop-only)